Product has been added to the cart.

 It’s All About Simplicity

 The RAZ Memory Cell Phone focuses on simplicity, making it a great option for seniors who have experienced a stroke.
-Simplicity is achieved in several ways.
-Most importantly, the RAZ Memory Cell Phone has one primary screen, rather than a menu system.
-The screen includes a maximum of six contacts, with an option for up to fifty.
+Simplicity is achieved in several ways: the RAZ Memory Cell Phone has one primary screen, rather than a menu system.
+The screen includes a maximum of six contacts, with up to fifty contacts in total.
 Contacts appear on the screen in the form of pictures with names underneath.

 The pictures make it easier for people who have experienced a stroke to recognize the contact they wish to call.
 This can be especially important for stroke victims because the stroke may have impacted the senior’s ability to read.
-Accordingly, selecting contacts by picture, rather than name, can be a critical feature.
+Accordingly, selecting contacts by picture, rather than name, is a helpful feature.

 To make calls, the senior taps and holds the picture of the person they wish to call.
 That’s it!
 There is no menu system, no apps, no ability to access settings …etc. The Phone cannot be any easier to use.

-To further simplify the experience, the volume button is disabled and set to the highest possible volume (most seniors require the loudest volume setting), there is no lock screen that the senior needs to circumvent with a password or other action, and the power button can be disabled in case the stroke victim has difficulty turning the phone on and off.
+To further simplify the experience, the volume button is disabled and set to the highest possible volume (most seniors require the loudest volume setting), and there is no lock screen that the senior needs to circumvent with a password or other action.

 Control the Cell Phone from Afar with Remote Manage